 - High-priority incidents affect a large number of users or customers, interrupt business, and affect service delivery.
 These incidents almost always have a financial impact.

-- Investigation and diagnosis: These processes take place during troubleshooting when the initial incident hypothesis is confirmed as being correct.
+- Investigation & diagnosis.
+These processes take place during troubleshooting when the initial incident hypothesis is confirmed as being correct.
 Once the incident is diagnosed, staff can apply a solution, such as changing software settings, applying a software patch, or ordering new hardware.

-- Resolution and recovery: This is when the service desk confirms that the user’s service has been restored to the required SLA level.
+- Resolution & recovery.
+This is when the service desk confirms that the user’s service has been restored to the required SLA level.

 Incident statuses mirror the incident process and include: